andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 Reviewing the code, you can see that the `render()` method include the `starList` property in its JSX expression.
 This property is assigned inside the `createStarList()` method, but who does invoke this method in the initial step of the component creation?

 You need to invoke the `createStarList()` method to correctly initialize your component.
-You may think to invoke it in the component's constructor, but it will have a strange behaviour: its initial visualization will take into account the default values of `value` and `maxValue` properties, since the list of star will be built before the component receives the correct values from the DOM.
+You may think to invoke it in the component's constructor, but it will have a strange behaviour: its initial visualization will take into account the default values of `value` and `maxValue` properties, since the list of stars will be built before the component receives the correct values from the DOM.

 The right moment to initialize the component should be when it has been loaded into the DOM.

-Fortunately Stencil provide us with a few hooks to handle the various events of the component life cycle:
+Fortunately, Stencil provides us with a few hooks to handle the various events of the component lifecycle:

 - `componentWillLoad`
   The component is ready to be loaded into the DOM, but it is not rendered yet